Group of people celebrating with shot glasses, highlighting the legal drinking age in Puerto Rico, which is 18.

 Pros:

-• Tourists between 18–20 can enjoy nightlife legally.
+• Travelers aged 18–20 can enjoy nightlife legally.

 Cons:

-• Some clubs enforce their own 21+ rules, which can be disappointing.
+• Some clubs still enforce 21+ entry rules.

 Conclusion